 And, as if his feet had a mind of their own, he headed towards the fireplace and grabbed some Floo powder, threw it into the flames, stepped inside, and shouted Ron and Hermione's address.

-He stumbled out of their fireplace and landed on his face, scaring the ever living fuck out of Ron - who had apparently woken up - while Hermione ran from the kitchen into the living room with her wand out and a knife in the other after hearing her husband's scream.
+He stumbles out of their fireplace and landed on his face, scaring the ever living fuck out of Ron - who had apparently woken up - while Hermione ran from the kitchen into the living room with her wand out and a knife in the other after hearing her husband's scream.

 Harry barely even heard Ron's disgruntled shouts and Hermione's laughter before he said, more to himself than to his best friends, "Draco Malfoy can't see."